Get customized results?

 Upgrade your landscaping

 Like window coverings, trees and greenery around your house can also help decrease the amount of heat around the home.
-When trees move and release water vapor, the surrounding air temperature can lower by six degrees.
-When this cool air travels to the ground under the tree, it can result in the area dropping as much as 25 degrees cooler, according to the DOE.
-Consider planting trees around your property to block sunlight into your home.
+When trees move and release water vapor, the surrounding air temperature can decrease by six degrees.
+When this cool air travels to the ground under the tree, it can drop the area by as much as 25 degrees, according to the DOE.
+Consider planting trees around your property to block sunlight from entering your home.

 Cook outside or enjoy cold meals